QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

 #.  **multiplicative functionals** that display random "geometric growth"

-These two classes of processes are closely connected
+These two classes of processes are closely connected.

-For example, if a process :math:`\{y_t\}` is an additive functional and :math:`\phi_t = \exp(y_t)`, then :math:`\{\phi_t\}` is a multiplicative functional
+For example, if a process :math:`\{y_t\}` is an additive functional and :math:`\phi_t = \exp(y_t)`, then :math:`\{\phi_t\}` is a multiplicative functional.

 Hansen and Sargent :cite:`hans-sarg-book2016` (chs.
-5 and 6) describe discrete time versions of additive and multiplicative functionals
+5 and 6) describe discrete time versions of additive and multiplicative functionals.

-In this lecture we discuss the former (i.e., additive functionals)
+In this lecture we discuss the former (i.e., additive functionals).

-In the :doc:`next lecture <../time_series_models/multiplicative_functionals>` we discuss multiplicative functionals
+In the :doc:`next lecture <../time_series_models/multiplicative_functionals>` we discuss multiplicative functionals.

-We also consider fruitful decompositions of additive and multiplicative processes, a more in depth discussion of which can be found in Hansen and Sargent :cite:`hans-sarg-book2016`
+We also consider fruitful decompositions of additive and multiplicative processes, a more in depth discussion of which can be found in Hansen and Sargent :cite:`hans-sarg-book2016`.

 A Particular Additive Functional
 ================================

-This lecture focuses on a particular type of additive functional: a scalar process :math:`\{y_t\}_{t=0}^\infty` whose increments are driven by a Gaussian vector autoregression
+This lecture focuses on a particular type of additive functional: a scalar process :math:`\{y_t\}_{t=0}^\infty` whose increments are driven by a Gaussian vector autoregression.

-It is simple to construct, simulate, and analyze
+It is simple to construct, simulate, and analyze.

 This additive functional consists of two components, the first of which is a **first-order vector autoregression** (VAR)